GamingFitness/SE370-2025-Team7-GamingFitness/README.md

 Running The Program:
-In a new Terminal run mvn spring-boot:run then in a new tab in Safari or Firefox, (Chrome has issues), go to http://localhost:8080 and you should be able to play our game
+In a new Terminal run mvn spring-boot:run then in a new tab in Safari or Firefox, (Chrome has issues), go to http://localhost:8080 and you should be able to use our application

 TroubleShooting:
+Should the Terminal give you a permission error run the following command: chmod +x ./mvnw